vectordotdev/vector/CONTRIBUTING.md

 It is important to note that the DCO is not a license.
 The license of the project is the license under which the contribution is made.
-However, the DCO in conjunction with the Vector License may be considered an alternate CLA.
+However, the DCO in conjunction with the Vector License may be considered an alternate Contributor License Agreement (CLA).

 ## FAQ